dancingheart714/dancingheart714/README.md

 <br>
 --> I am very creative soul who finally found my way to becoming a Full Stack Web Developer!<br>
 --> I always thought of programming as an activity that was way beyond my reach, but I have found programming to be one of the most creative outlets imaginable!
 I get really excited when the work of putting together HTML, CSS, React, and more renders a product to the screen that I created.<br>
--->  My background has provided me with lots of experience managing people and teams and I hope to incorporate this into my programming career.<br>
+-->  My background has provided me with lots of experience managing people and teams and I hope to incorporate this into my programming career.
+I am also fascinated with cyber security and think it would be very interesting to delve into that!<br>
 -->  I own an Etsy shop that specializes in Kawaii stationary, washi tape and planner supplies.<br>
 -->  A few of my favorite things are: 🐱Cats 📚Reading ☕Coffee ❤️Sanrio Characters 👩‍💻 Coding, of course!<br>
 </br>